 Florence Elizabeth “Betty” Myers was brilliant, beautiful, and talented.
 She was interesting and interested.
 Her curiosity had no boundaries.
-She craved connection and she was therefore deeply connected.
+She craved connection, and she was therefore profoundly connected.

 She was a mother, a daughter, a sister, a friend, a fashion designer, an artist, and an architect.

 She worked two jobs while going to architecture school in order to provide me with a private school education.

 I am the Physician I am Today Because of My Mother

 My mother exposed me to alternative medicine, Transcendental Meditation, yoga, wholesome organic food, gestalt therapy, art, architecture, theater, music, massage, acupuncture, and other cultures at a very young age.

 As a small child we made homemade yogurt and whole-wheat bread together.
 We grew spouts and had a garden.
 We lived in New Orleans and we shopped at a tiny natural market called Whole Foods Company, which later merged with the original Whole Foods in Austin to form Whole Foods Market.

 My Mother had No Regrets

 My parents divorced when I was young and I grew up with my mother, seeing my father only a few times a year.

 Like many mother-daughter relationships we had our tough times.
 After all, I was actually much more like my father; grounded, results-oriented, unrelenting determination, and of course stubborn!